abelljs/abell/CONTRIBUTING.md

 ## 🏡 Setup Repository

 - ### Step 1: Fork the Repository

-  To contribute to this project, you'll need to fork the repository to your own GitHub account.
-Here's how:
-  1. Click the "Fork" button in the top right corner of this GitHub repository page.
+You can click "fork" button in top right corner to create a copy of this repo in your account where changes can be made.
-  2. A copy of this repository will be created in your own GitHub account.

 - ### Step 2: Clone the Repository